NathanEpstein/stochastic/README.md

 ### pareto

-Generates a pareto random variables with paramters x_m and alpha.
+Generates a Pareto random variables with parameters x_m and alpha.

 **Parameters**